mercadopago/devsite-docs/guides/additional-content/reports/account-money/generate.en.md

 `BCrypt.checkpw(transaction_id + '-' + password_for_encryption + '-' + generation_date, payload_signature)`

-> Have the [Glossary of the Account Money report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/additional-content/reports/account-money/glossary) on hand to review it when needed or want to review a technical term.
+> Have the [Glossary of the report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/additional-content/reports/account-money/glossary) on hand to review it when needed or want to review a technical term.